Attention (Charlie Puth song): Background and release

 The original idea of "Attention" began to develop in 2016 when Puth started to record bits of the song while he was on tour in Japan.
 Puth premiered the song in an "immersive music exhibit" in Los Angeles called "The Attention Room" on April 19.
 The pop-up installation features an LED "infinity tunnel" and is designed to replicate the brain's reaction to receiving attention.
 Two days later, "Attention" was officially released as the lead single of Puth's second studio album.

 Composition

 "Attention" is a midtempo pop rock song that features elements of '80s soft-soul and funk.
 He also utilized the technique of Anti-Drop, where the chorus is minimalistic and hollow.
 Throughout the song, the singer realizes that his partner only wants to be around him for attention and other ulterior motives instead of loving him for who he is.
 It is performed in the key of E♭ minor with a tempo of 100 beats per minute.
-Puth's vocal span from E♭3 to B♭4.
+Puth's vocal span from B♭3 to C♭5.